Batla House: Critical response

 The film received mixed reviews from critics.
 Bollywood Hungama gave the film 4.5 stars out of 5 and called it "one of the finest films of the year" while praising the performances of John Abraham and Ravi Kishan, the action sequences and the screenplay.
-The Times of India gave it 3.5 stars out of 5 and felt that Abraham delivered "the best of his career" performance, while also praising the action sequences but criticizing the pacing of the second half.
-Prasanna D Zore writing for Rediff.com gave it 2 stars out of 5 and noted that only second half had gripping moments.
+The Times of India gave 3.5 stars out of 5 and felt that Abraham delivered "the best of his career" performance, while also praising the action sequences but criticizing the pacing of the second half.
+Prasanna D Zore writing for Rediff.com gave 2 stars out of 5 and noted that only second half had gripping moments.

 Box office

-Batla House earned a decent ₹14 crore nett in India on its opening day.
-It dropped 50 percent to earn ₹7.5 crore nett on the second day.
-On Saturday, the third day, the film's business grew by 30 percent to ₹10 crore nett, for a three-day total of ₹31.5 crore nett.
+Batla House earned ₹14 crore domestically on its opening day.

-As of 5 September 2019, with a gross of ₹102.61 crore in India and ₹10.77 crore overseas, the film has grossed ₹113.38 crore worldwide.
+As of 5 September 2019, with a gross of ₹102.61 crore in India and ₹10.77 crore overseas, the film grossed ₹113.38 crore worldwide.

-Home video

-Batla House was made available as VOD on Amazon Prime Video in October 2019.